 Skip to content

-The Tenzir Platform Command-Line Interface (CLI) allows users to interact with the Tenzir Platform from the command line to manage workspaces and nodes.
+The Tenzir Platform command-line interface (CLI) allows you to interact with the Tenzir Platform from the command line to manage workspaces and nodes.

 Install the tenzir-platform package from PyPI.